white92d15b7/Null-Array-Setup/README.md

 *You should see ***status 4 or 9***

 If you do, congratulations!
 You have now setup a NAV.
-If you do not, please contact support and they will assist you.
+If you do not, please contact support on Discord or Telegram and they will be happy to assist you.

+This guiide was created by a community member.
+NulleXReb.
+If it has helped you in anyway, made your day, or was the clutch in getting your Array running drop the guy some rewards @

+NLX- AdoZ9zYgequjf7KttfLyj7ucyrBigh937T

+BTC- 1Eiu35Eb8AUCp8BzVNjUKd7tPXWrP96hQM